 - Persons who are un-convicted but whom police or any other agency holds intelligence on indicating that they pose a risk of harm to children.

 There would not be a presumption to disclose such information.
 The disclosure of information about previous convictions for offences which are not child sex offences is able to continue as it is not the intention of the Disclosure Scheme to make access to information concerning safeguarding children more restricted.

-To apply for disclosure information you can visit your local station or call us on 101.
+You can apply online by completing the Child Sex Offenders Disclosure Scheme application form, or alternatively visit your local station or call us on 101.
 A trained member of staff will take your details and register your application under the scheme.